Administrator's guide

 3. Select the user you want to deactivate.

-Following these steps again it will reactivate the user account.
-This can be be used to temporary disable one user's access to FileRun.
+This can be used to temporarily disable one user's access to FileRun.

 Deactivating a user account does not make any changes to the user's data.